felipeffm/felipeffm/README.md

 - 🔭 I’m currently focused on **update this GitHub until August 22.**

-- 👯 I’m looking to collaborate on **social data science projects.
+- 👯 I’m looking to collaborate on **data science for social good projects.
 If you have something in mind send me a message.**

 - 📫 How to reach me **felipefm@id.uff.br**